Near-SUSY to Non-SUSY Crossover: Calculation of Condensates

 \subsection{The Expectations from QCD}

-For $m\gg \Lambda$, we expect that the quark bilinear condensate should scale as $\Lambda_\text{QCD}^3$ on the grounds of dimensional analysis.
+For $m\gg \Lambda$, we expect that the quark bilinear condensate should scale as $\Lambda_\text{QCD}^3$ on the grounds of dimensional analysis\footnote{Dimensional analysis is of course incapable of determining the coefficients of such relations, so we can only compare scaling. }.
 Matching above and below the SUSY-breaking scale should relate the dynamical scales by one-loop matching valid for $m \gg \Lambda$,

-We use this matching to express the ASQCD results with $\Lambda_\text{QCD}$ held fixed in \cref{fig:condensatesADSQCD,fig:condensatesQMQCD,fig:condensatesSQCD,fig:condensatesFMQCD,fig:condensatesLCWQCD,fig:condensatesUCWQCD}.
+We use this matching to express the ASQCD results with $\Lambda_\text{QCD}$ held fixed.
 We similarly have the expectation that for $m\gg\Lambda$ the gluon condensate should scale as $\Lambda_\text{QCD}^4$.
 In the $m\gg \Lambda$ limit, but still without integrating out the superpartners, the presence of these QCD condensates can act as a source for the superpartner condensates, as shown in \cref{fig:factorm}.
 The presence of a mass insertion on the internal gluino line leads to the expectation that the condensates will differ in scaling by one factor of $m$:

 As expected, as $m\rightarrow\infty$, the superpartner condensates decrease, corresponding to their decoupling as the non-SUSY limit is approached.
 In terms of the SUSY dynamical scale instead the expectation is: